 What can I do if I am sexually assaulted?

-Go to a place where you are safe from further violation.
+- Go to a safe place as soon as you are able

 The National Sexual Assault Hotline